-While the following plan provides details for the six forests, as at 14 November 2024, Mangaiti and Mangarakai forests are not included in the PF Olsen FSC Group Scheme (they will be added at a later date).
+While the following plan provides details for the six forests, at this stage (30 January 2024) Mangarakai is not included in the PF Olsen FSC Group Scheme (it will be added at a later date).

-This plan is to be used in conjunction with the PF Olsen Standard FSC\ forest management plan, which outlines the typical management applied to PF Olsen FSC Group Scheme forests.
+This plan is to be used in conjunction with the PF Olsen Standard FSC forest management plan, which outlines the typical management applied to PF Olsen FSC Group Scheme forests.